Trump administration backs Asian-Americans in Harvard case

 Sessions argued the school's use of a "personal rating," which includes highly subjective factors such as being a "good person" or "likeability," may be biased against Asian-Americans.
 Sessions said the school admits that it scores Asian-American applicants lower on personal rating than other students.
 Sessions also argued that Harvard admissions officers monitor and manipulate the racial makeup of incoming classes.

-"The Supreme Court has called such attempts to 'racially balance' the makeup of a student body 'patently unconstitutional,'" Sessions said.
+Edward Blum, president of SFFA, hailed the administration's action.
+"We look forward to having the gravely troubling evidence that Harvard continues to keep redacted disclosed to the American public in the near future," he said.

-The statement of interest filed by the Justice Department opposes Harvard's request to dismiss the lawsuit before trial.
+The Justice Department's court filing opposes Harvard's request to dismiss the lawsuit before trial.

+"Harvard's failure to provide meaningful criteria to cabin its voluntary use of race, its use of a personal rating that significantly harms Asian-American applicants' chances of admission and may be infected with racial bias, and the substantial evidence that Harvard is engaging in outright racial balancing each warrant denial of Harvard's Motion for Summary Judgment," the department said in the filing.

-The Justice Department is separately investigating Harvard's admissions policies, a probe that could also result in a lawsuit.
+The department is separately investigating Harvard's admissions policies, a probe that could also result in a lawsuit.

+The filing follows a July decision by the Justice and Education departments to abandon Obama-era guidelines that instructed universities to consider race in their admissions process to make the student body more diverse.
+Democrats criticized the decision, saying that the Trump administration was taking away protections for minorities.

 Comments